Ohio

 Student Funding

-Ohio provides a tax credit of up to $500 for families with a total annual household income of less than $50,000 for tuition paid for one or more dependents to attend a nonchartered private school.
-For families with a total annual household income that is between $50,000 and $100,000, the tax credit is worth up to $1,000.
+Ohio provides a tax credit of up to $1,000 for families with a total annual household income of less than $50,000 for tuition paid for one or more dependents to attend a non-chartered private school.
+For families with a total annual household income which equals or exceeds $50,000, the tax credit is worth up to $1,500.
+Moreover, because the tax credit is nonrefundable, lower-income families receive smaller credits, and those families that do not have a tax liability are unable to benefit at all.

 Student Eligibility

-Families are eligible to receive the tax credit if at least one of their dependents is enrolled in a nonchartered private school and their total annual household income is less than $100,000.
+Families are eligible to receive the tax credit if at least one of their dependents is enrolled in a non-chartered private school.

 EdChoice Expert Feedback

-Ohio’s nonchartered private school tax credit has the potential to help tens of thousands of families in Ohio.
-However, the tax credit value is quite low—only a tiny fraction (about 7%) of the state’s average per-pupil spending at district schools.
+Ohio’s non-chartered private school tax credit has the potential to help tens of thousands of families in Ohio.
+However, the tax credit value is low—only a tiny fraction (about 7%) of the state’s average per-pupil spending at district schools.
 Moreover, because the tax credit is nonrefundable, lower-income families receive smaller credits and those families that do not have a tax liability are unable to benefit at all.
-Ohio lawmakers should consider increasing the value of the tax credit and making it refundable.
+Ohio lawmakers increased the credit value in 2023 and made eligibility universal.
+They should consider increasing the value of the tax credit even more and making it refundable.
+(Last updated December 18, 2023)Rules and Regulations

 - Prior Year Public School Requirement: None